jos3ph-m/Stock-Photos/README.md

 # Stock Photos

-Stock photo generator using unsplash API
+Stock photo generator using unsplash API.
+You will need to set up your own REACT_APP_ACCESS_KEY env variable.

 #### Getting started: